DIRECTING YOUR ATTENTION TO WHAT IS RELEVANT TO PERFORMANCEMay 15, 2022

 “Yes!
 You are going to compete next!
 Get ready!”

 In fact, many things can happen right before you perform; you arrived late, you are tired, your loved one is not there, and you are going to compete now.
 How do you get your mind back in the game?

 First, you did not lose your concentration; you just moved it to a different direction that was relevant to that moment, now you need to concentrate on what is related to your performance.

 To get back in the game, you move your attention to things that you can control.
 And yes, the condition of the waves is terrible, but you cannot control it; however, you can control your performance under those challenging conditions.

-A post-performance routine can help you to review what happened during the performance, gather the feedback from friends and coaches, and bring your energy level down.
+The post-performance routine can help you to review what happened during the performance, gather feedback from friends and coaches, and bring your energy level down.

 And now, if it is still relevant, you can go back to the discussions with the governing body of your sport.

 If you want to learn more and thrive under pressure, schedule your FREE consultation